 Exeter Hospital is in search of a Director for Case Management.
 The Director will oversee the operations and staff for Case Management, Social Services, on-site Spiritual Care services and Utilization Review.
-Responsibilites include, but not limited to, directing the work of the Case Management department in accordance with federal, state and local guidelines and regulations; facilitates appropriate utilization of hospital and community resources to provide high quality, cost-efficient care, and achieve throughput, length of stay , and clinical quality goals; builds and maintains strong working relationships with post acute partners to ensure successful transitions of care and positive patient outcomes; reviews readmissions and oversees opportunities to reduce preventable readmissions; presents reports and statistics to the Utilization Review/Quality Oversight Committee; responsible for the department’s budget, contracts with external vendors, and applicable policies/ standard operating procedures/ work instructions; plans and implements recruitment and retention strategies for areas of responsibility in collaboration with Human Resources.
+Responsibilities include, but not limited to, directing the work of the Case Management department in accordance with federal, state and local guidelines and regulations; facilitates appropriate utilization of hospital and community resources to provide high quality, cost-efficient care, and achieve throughput, length of stay, and clinical quality goals; builds and maintains strong working relationships with post acute partners to ensure successful transitions of care and positive patient outcomes; reviews re-admissions and oversees opportunities to reduce preventable re-admissions; presents reports and statistics to the Utilization Review/Quality Oversight Committee; responsible for the department’s budget, contracts with external vendors, and applicable policies/ standard operating procedures/ work instructions; plans and implements recruitment and retention strategies for areas of responsibility in collaboration with Human Resources.

 - Bachelor's degree in Nursing required or combination of Bachelor's degree and Master's degree in Nursing.
-Other Clinical Areas: Minimum entry level degree for clinical area with preference for a Bachelor's degree (or higher)

 - 7-10 years related experience

 Provides ethically based mission-driven leadership in area of assigned responsibility.
 Provides a sense of purpose for employees and motivates them to contribute to the achievement of business unit and organization goals.
 Is aware of personal strengths and weaknesses and seeks to improve personal performance.